 The undergraduate program in Bioengineering is founded in biology, driven by human health issues, and is forward-thinking.
 Our objective is to marry the principles and applications embedded in engineering with the sciences of biology, medicine, and health.

 Chemical and Biomolecular Engineering

-Chemical and Biomolecular engineering combine chemical, physical and life sciences with engineering to solve a wide variety of problems.
+The Department of Chemical and Biomolecular Engineering offers a Bachelor of Science in Chemical Engineering, which combines chemical, physical and life sciences with engineering to solve a wide variety of problems.
 The graduate in this major finds interesting and diverse career opportunities in such fields as petroleum, pharmaceuticals, polymers and biotechnologies.

 1139 Chemical & Nuclear

 The Department of Civil and Environmental Engineering offers a Bachelor of Science in Civil Engineering, which is a very diverse field, concerned with such things as planning, design, construction and operation of large systems such as buildings and bridges; water purification and distribution systems; traffic and transportation systems; and water and land pollution treatment.